evpv-simulator/evpv-readthedocs/general/what_is.rst

 For PV generation, it leverages the capabilities of the **PVLib** library and supports a range of installation archetypes (e.g., rooftop, free-standing PV, etc.).

 **Authors:**
-Jeremy Dumoulin, Alejandro Peña-Bello, Noémie Jeannin, Nicolas Wyrsch
+Jeremy Dumoulin, Alejandro Pena-Bello, Noémie Jeannin, Nicolas Wyrsch

 **Lead institution:**
 EPFL PV-LAB, Switzerland

 **Contact:**
 jeremy[dot]dumoulin[at]epfl[dot]ch

+**Github:**
+Source code, examples, and other related python tools can be found on the `GitHub organization <https://github.com/evpv-simulator>`_ of the project.

 Overview of the Model
 ---------------------